KrisDavie/DoorTracker/README.md

 ### Windows users

 Download the latest release from the releases page.
-Run the `DoorsTracker.exe` file.
+Run the `DoorsTracker_vx.x.x.exe` file.

 ### Other users